AgathaSorceress/url-eater/README.md

 category "Campaign tracking (itm)" {
 	params "itm_*"
 }
+category "Campaign tracking (stm)" disabled=true {
+	params "stm_*"
+}
 ```
-Categories do not have significance other than to make filter files better structured.
+Categories are used to structure filter lists and allow disabling/enabling filters in groups.
 Each parameter applies to all URLs, unless a domain like `@example.com` is specified at the end.
 Both the parameter and the domain parts can contain wildcards.
 Use `*` to match 0 or more characters, and `?` to match exactly one character.
 The structure is based on [NeatURL's format](https://github.com/Smile4ever/Neat-URL/#default-blocked-parameters), with a few differences (aside from a different file format):